User Guides and Explanation of Roles

 • Making sure the service quality meets the standards

-• Update Step Code requirements
+• Updating Step Code requirements

-• Manage content on the 'About' page
+• Managing content on the "About Jurisdiction" page